josdejong/jsoneditor/docs/api.md

 - `{function} onError(error)`

   Set a callback function triggered when an error occurs.
 Invoked with the error as first argument.
 The callback is only invoked for errors triggered by a users action, like switching from code mode to tree mode or clicking the Format button whilst the editor doesn't contain valid JSON.
+When not defined, a basic alert with the error message will be opened.

 - `{function} onModeChange(newMode, oldMode)`